-I like to serve this Easy Pear Tart right on the parchment paper on a big cheese board.
+I like to serve this tart right on the parchment paper on a big cheese board.
 It helps to get the pre-cut parchment sheets.
 Not only will it look better, but having them pre-cut is so much easier too!

 Can you make this tart ahead of time?

-Yes, you could make this tart ahead of time.
+Yes, you could absolutely make this tart ahead of time.
 Refrigerate once cooled and then pop in a 300F oven to warm through and crisp up the puff pastry.
 Then brush with the apple jelly.

 Please let me know if you make this Recipe